Introduction to the Benefits of Deadlifts

 - Once a week, take a break, spend time with family and friends, eat whatever you want (within reason.)

-There is no guarantee that you will not need medications.
-But, there is a good chance that Hashi Mashi’s New SIGECAPS roadmap could help you manage your depression without antidepressants.
+But, there is a good chance that Hashi Mashi’s SIGECAPS roadmap could help you manage depression without antidepressants.

-29. Build Confidence
+#29.
+Build Confidence

 Here are two reasons why deadlifting can even help treatment-resistant depression.

-- First, deadlifts raise your levels of testosterone and endorphins.
 The more testosterone and endorphins you have, the better you will feel.

-- The second reason comes from inspiration.
 As you successfully meet the challenge of deadlifting, so too will you better handle the stressors that weigh you down.
-You will be more optimistic that you can overcome the challenges you are facing in your life.
-Deadlifts have this particular effect of giving a person a sense of power.

 And it is higher power and confidence that is missing from anyone mired in depression.
-See my book “ZEHHU: Crossing the Bridge from Depression to Life” – diet + training to rebuild your body and life for more information on how to fight depression naturally.

-Dave Robson added the following two unique benefits of deadlifts:
+David Robson added the following two unique benefits of deadlifts:

-30. Classic Measure Of Strength
+#30.
+Classic Measure Of Strength

 The deadlift is an accurate measure of overall strength because deadlifts use most muscle groups of your body.
-As a result, deadlifts are a better test of full-body muscle strength.

-31. Special Appeal
+#31.
+Special Appeal

-Deadlifts have a unique appeal.
 Picking a weight off the floor has a special primordial appeal.

-Deadlifting is like ripping a gigantic tree out of the ground.
 Standing and holding the massive weight also promotes a feeling of immense power.

-32. Suicide Prevention
+#32.
+Suicide Prevention

 Did you know that suicide is the 10th leading cause of death in the USA?¹

-In particular, male suicide is a silent epidemic.
-A deadlift workout program is a perfect solution for men.
-So, before checking into a hospital, pick up a gym membership or make a home gym.
+So, before checking into a hospital, pick up a gym membership or set up a simple home deadlift studio.

 This is because deadlifts are a great way to prevent suicidal ideation and suicide.

-For example, you might feel suicidal because of a broken relationship, divorce, estrangement, or job loss.
 The mental health benefits of deadlifts help you regain your composure and even rebuild your life.

 As a result, you’ll feel stronger than ever because heaving progressively heavier weight off the ground will improve your mental and physical fitness.

-Just as you get physically stronger, so too will you get mentally stronger.
-Most importantly, the deadlift will help you lift the dead weight of suicidal ideation out of your mind.
+Most importantly, the deadlift will help you lift the dead weight of depression and suicidal ideation out of your mind.

-33. Are Deadlifts Good For You?
+#33.
+Are Deadlifts Good For You?

-No doubt!
-To clarify, why are deadlifts so important?
-Because this powerful compound lift builds muscle all over your entire body.
 For this reason, deadlifts are one of the most effective exercises that you can do.

 A consistent deadlift training program will change your body like no other weight training exercise.
-Imagine, you can get lean and muscular without spending hours in the gym.
-And, with every workout, you build muscle and lose fat.

 Therefore, if you only have time for one strength training exercise, choose the deadlift.

-34. Warning: Respect the Deadlift
+#34.
+Warning: Respect the Deadlift

 A word of caution, always lift with a neutral, flat, and straight back.
-The deadlift requires that you practice the best form possible.

-You must warm-up before a deadlift workout.
+You must warm up before a deadlift workout.

 This means to run, walk, or do the elliptical for at least 5 minutes.